seart-group/ghs/README_flyway.md

 ##### Disclaimer
-This file is based on Emad's first-hand experience and by no means can be considered as an official instruction.
+This file is based on Emad's experience and by no means can be considered as an official instruction.